Towards a Multigrid Preconditioner Interpretation of Hierarchical Poincar\'e-Steklov Solvers: Numerical experiments

-Figure~\ref{fig:solution} shows the solution, and Tables~\ref{tab:results} reports results obtained in \textsc{MATLAB}, varying the number of levels.
+Figure~\ref{fig:solution} shows the solution, and Table~\ref{tab:results} reports results obtained in \textsc{MATLAB}, varying the number of levels.
 The table lists memory footprint, build time, total iterations, and solve time for different fixed coarse iteration counts and $\gamma$ values.
+The face sets used to build the multilevel grids are those described in Section~\ref{sec:NDGlobal}.
 The problem was run on a laptop with~32 GB RAM and a hybrid processor (6 hyper-threading cores @ 4.7 GHz and 8 cores @ 3.5 GHz).
 Although cache effects favor certain configurations, an overall timing trend can be observed.
 The method demonstrates that performance can be tuned to available memory and the number of solves required, while being faster than the unpreconditioned case in many configurations.
+For context, we compare against the classic direct HPS method, which uses an exact coarse space.
+It can be observed that accepting a few iterations can save a significant amount of memory footprint.